 Coronavirus Is A Key Campaign Issue: What's Joe Biden's Plan?

 As election day nears, the pandemic looms large.
 Amid a surge in new cases, the coronavirus has changed the way we live, work and — perhaps — how some Americans will vote.

 As President Trump makes the case that his leadership has saved lives in the pandemic and ushered in record-fast vaccine and therapeutics development, Joe Biden has described Trump's handling of COVID-19 as "totally irresponsible" and points to American's health as the nation's top domestic issue.

 Trump's approach to handling the pandemic is clear from his record.
 His administration has delegated much of the authority for the coronavirus response to states, including testing and contact tracing.
 He's invested heavily in vaccine development.
 He signed two coronavirus relief packages and has indicated he'd sign another one after the election.

 But what would Biden do?
 Biden's campaign has a seven-point plan to beat COVID-19 and other proposals for health care and economic recovery that support that vision.
-NPR asked his advisors for details on how his pandemic response would differ from his opponent's.
-His approach includes some familiar elements as well as some less-expected ones.
+NPR asked his advisors for details on his approach, which includes some familiar elements, as well as some less-expected ones.

 1. Set consistent, evidence-based guidance to stop outbreaks